Circuit Analysis using Monotone+Skew Splitting: FROM CIRCUITS TO MONOTONE INCLUSIONS

 \section{FROM CIRCUITS TO MONOTONE INCLUSIONS}

+In this section, we formalize the modelling approach of Example~\ref{ex:basic}.
 We adopt the element extraction approach of Hughes \cite{Hughes2017c}, which builds on the approach of Anderson and Newcomb \cite{Anderson1966}.
 This allows us to express the behavior of an $m$-port circuit as the zeros of the sum of a skew-symmetric linear operator, representing the interconnection structure, and a diagonal monotone operator, representing the circuit elements, together with a linear mapping from the internal signals to the response signals.
 This representation is formalized in the following theorem.

 \begin{theorem} Let $\mathcal{C}$ be a monotone $m$-port circuit with $n$ elements.
 Then there exist: \begin{enumerate} \item a partition of the driving point voltages $\{v_k\}_{k = 1\ldots m}$ and driving point currents $\{i_k\}_{k = 1 \ldots m}$ into vectors $\mathbf{u}, \mathbf{y} \in L_{2, T}^m$, \item vectors $\mathbf{i} \in L_{2, T}^{p}$ and $\mathbf{v} \in L_{2, T}^{q}$, $p + q = n$, such that for each element either the voltage across it is in $\mathbf{v}$ or the current through it is in $\mathbf{i}$, \item matrices $\tilde{M} \in \R^{q \times p}$, $\tilde{B}_R \in \R^{p \times m}$, $\tilde{B}_G \in \R^{q \times m}$ and $\tilde{D} \in \R^{m \times m}$, and \item monotone operators $R: L^p_{2, T} \to L^p_{2, T}$, and $G: L^q_{2, T} \to L^q_{2, T}$, which are the concatenation of the impedances of elements whose currents are in $\mathbf{i}$ and admittances of elements whose voltages are in $\mathbf{v}$, \end{enumerate} such that the behavior of $\mathcal{C}$ on $L_{2, T}$ is the set of solutions to